Before You Commit · Reading the term sheet

 • The anti-dilution: full ratchet versus weighted average and what the downside looks like.

-• The vesting schedule for the founder shares post-close.
+• The vesting schedule for the owner shares post-close.

 • The drag-along, tag-along, ROFR, and pre-emptive rights and what they do at exit.